 - Darkness to Light: They provide crisis intervention and referral services to children or people affected by sexual abuse of children.
 Hotline calls are automatically routed to a local center.
 Helpline: 866.FOR.LIGHT (367.5444)

-- Cyber Tipline: This Tipline is operated by the National Center for Missing and Exploited Children.
+- National Center for Missing and Exploited Children.
 Can be used to communicate information to the authorities about child pornography or child sex trafficking.
 Hotline: 800.THE.LOST (843.5678)

 - National Children’s Alliance: This organization represents the national network of Child Advocacy Centers (CAC).
 CACs are a multidisciplinary team of law enforcement, mental and physical health practitioners who investigate instances of child physical and sexual abuse.
 Their website explains the process and has a directory according to geographic location.